RodolfoPichardo/php-dataclasses/README.md

 - [x] Support defaults
 - [x] Support arrays of dataclasses
 - [x] Support dictionaries of dataclasses
+- [x] Build with a CI
+- [x] Create alternative constructors for special cases
+- [x] Add contributions directive
 - [ ] Support properties with multiple possible types
-- [ ] Build with a CI
 - [ ] Add to composer as a module
-- [ ] Create alternative constructors for special cases
-- [x] Add contributions directive